cristianrz/microhttpsd/README.md

 # ehttpd

-ehttpd is a simple script that runs a secure web server on a Linux system using openssl and busybox httpd.
+ehttpd is a simple script that runs a secure web server on a Linux system only using `openssl` and `busybox httpd`.
 The web server can serve static files from a specified directory and supports HTTPS connections.

+`openssl` provides a way to server static files, however it is very rudimentary (`/` won't serve `index.html`, etc) and sometimes I would like to serve an internal HTTPS server without installing any additional software.

 ## Usage